 Eaton House The Manor Prep

-If the boys do brim with academic confidence, it’s in part due to the exceptional pastoral care provided by the school.
+The boys brim with academic confidence, and it’s due to the exceptional pastoral care provided by the school.
 The Headmistress, Mrs Sarah Segrave, is committed in her belief that, on her watch, every boy will be recognised as an individual and his potential maximised.

 Our boys are prepared in all the core subjects for the finest day and boarding schools in the UK.
 They take a whole range of classes including Art, Computing, Design Technology, Drama, English, French, Geography, History, Latin, Maths, Music, PSHE, Science and Theology, Philosophy and Religion.
-With a staff ratio of 1:6 our boys get all the specialist input that they need, whether they are aiming for scholarships, Common Entrance or entry to London Day schools at thirteen.
+With a staff ratio of 1:6 our boys get all the specialist input that they need.

 We want the boys to be inspired academically by their time at school.
 This is why we aim to provide stimulating, challenging lessons supported by an exceptional level of pastoral care.
 We encourage boys to think for themselves, to engage fully in class discussions and to take pride in their work.

 Sport is an integral part of life at school, whether representing school or house, or simply learning to be part of a team.
-In 2018, for example, we took part in 97 ESFA matches, winning 57, drawing 13 and losing only 27.
 In winter, we field as many as 20 teams a week, for both home and away matches.
 This sporting prowess is nurtured by specialist coaches with formidable professional CVs, and it proves useful beyond Prep school when boys are trialling for their senior schools.

 At Eaton House The Manor, we are as musical and artistic as we are sporting!
 The musical life at the Manor is vibrant, with nearly three-quarters of our boys playing at least one instrument, sometimes several, to a high standard.
 Musical boys can join our Junior Choir, Senior Choir or Music Ensembles and can have the opportunity to join in House Music Competitions, which include singing.
 There are also special Music Assemblies attended by parents where boys can showcase their often quite exceptional progress on individual instruments.

-In addition, over the last year we have introduced Year Group Recitals.
+In addition, we have Year Group Recitals.
 In these recitals, each boy has the opportunity to play their instrument or to sing.
 There are no auditions and they are open to all abilities, giving all the boys a chance to make music together even if music is not their primary focus.

 In the Prep School, the boys perform at a high level.
 The wide range of performance opportunities enable boys to share their talents with the community, allowing them to showcase what they have learned in their drama lessons.